laidbackcoder/Jellyfin-DvrEpisodeRenamer/README.md

 # Jellyfin-DvrEpisodeRenamer

-This application can be used to automatically rename a Jellyfin recorded TV file using the metadata stored in a .inf file which is saved alongside the video file by Jellyfin's DVR functionality.
+This application can be used to automatically rename a Jellyfin recorded TV file using the metadata stored in a .nfo file which is saved alongside the video file by Jellyfin's DVR functionality.